FILING FOR DISABILITY IN COLORADO

 DDS is fully funded by the Federal Government.
 However, it is a Colorado state agency.
 DDS is responsible for getting all of your medical evidence.
 However, you need to tell them which doctors have your medical records.
 DDS also makes the initial decision about whether you should get benefits.

 Usually, DDS tries to obtain evidence from your medical sources first.
-If that evidence is not enough, then DDS will arrange for a consultative examination (CE).
-This is an exam paid for by the SSA.
-Find out more about the consultative examination here.
+If that evidence is not enough, then DDS will arrange for you to have a free doctor exam.
+This exam is paid for by the SSA.
+Find out more about the free doctor exam here.

-After development of the medical evidence, DDS makes both the initial decision and the reconsideration decision.
-Find out more about how to file a request for reconsideration here.
+After development of the medical evidence, DDS makes both the initial decision and the second review decision.
+Find out more about how to file a request for review here.

-If DDS finds that you qualify for benefits, then SSA completes any other development needed to finish your case.
+If DDS finds that you qualify for benefits, then SSA does any other development needed to finish your case.
 Next, SSA figures your monthly benefit amount.
 They do this based on the amount of money you have earned during your working life.
-Then, they begin paying benefits.
+Then, they begin paying your benefits.
 If, however, you do not win benefits, then your file is kept in the field office in case you decide to appeal SSA’s decision.
 Always appeal.
 Also, always appeal on time.